About the Center

 The Lori E. Talsky Center for Human Rights of Women and Children was founded in 2012 due to the funding and inspiration of Lori E. Talsky, ’96, and her husband, Alan S. Zekelman.

 The Talsky Center’s mission is to educate MSU College of Law students, as well as the broader community, about international human rights law and international humanitarian law.
-The Center aims to promote an understanding of the important civilizing role that this body of law so often plays in a world fraught with transgressions against human dignity and well-being.
+The Center aims to promote an understanding of the important civilizing role that these bodies of law so often plays in a world fraught with transgressions against human dignity and well-being.
 The Center promotes human rights for all people, with a focus on women and children—generally the most vulnerable and, therefore, most easily victimized members of society.